umarhassan-mitodl/6.034-fall-2010/content/resources/lecture-13-learning-genetic-algorithms.md

 optional_text: ''
 parent_title: Lecture Videos
 parent_type: CourseSection
-related_resources_text: More information about [Evolved Virtual Creatures](http://www.karlsims.com/evolved-virtual-creatures.html), which is shown at the end of the lecture.
+related_resources_text: More information about {{% resource_link "21d2a616-ff17-45e0-ad20-8a1d6fcd5acb"
+  "Evolved Virtual Creatures" %}}, which is shown at the end of the lecture.
 resource_index_text: ''
 resourcetype: Video
 start_time: ''